Cardinals say QB Kyler Murray focused on football - NewsBreak

 Cardinals say QB Kyler Murray focused on football

-LITCHFIELD PARK, Ariz. — (AP) — Kyler Murray has made it no secret he enjoys video games, including the popular “Call of Duty” franchise.
+LITCHFIELD PARK, Ariz. — Kyler Murray has made it no secret he enjoys video games, including the popular “Call of Duty” franchise.

 Tight end Zach Ertz said the franchise quarterback also knows he has a duty to study his playbook.